The GEAR 2023-24 application is now closed.

 Program Overview

-GEAR is a year-long research apprenticeship program for second year students in the Jacobs School of Engineering*.
-Students applying for the 2023-2024 cohort should be in their second year at UC San Diego during the 2023-2024 academic year.
+GEAR is a year-long research apprenticeship program for students who have not had the opportunity to get involved with research in the Jacobs School of Engineering*.
 As a GEAR Research Apprentice, you will work with a teammate on a research project within a Jacobs School of Engineering faculty research lab.
 In this program you will participate in:

 - Research Lab Placement: Teams receive a research project and mentorship from faculty and graduate students throughout the academic school year.